GBG++: A Fast and Stable Granular Ball Generation Method for Classification: Related Work

 \subsection{Original GB$k$NN}

-The core idea of GB$k$NN is that label of each queried sample is determined by the nearest GB whose label is determined by the majority of samples contained in the ball.
+The core idea of GB$k$NN is that the label of each queried sample is determined by the nearest GB whose label is determined by the majority of samples within the GB.
 The distance between the queried sample and the GB is defined as follows.